 - Copy and Paste: You still can use the standard copy and paste functions to recreate circuitry as needed.

-Altium Designer gives you the ability to access the design content that is stored externally and recompile it to work in your design.
+Altium gives you the ability to access the design content that is stored externally and recompile it to work in your design.
 This will allow you the option of either referencing the data remotely, or keeping the data all local within your design.
-The best news of all is that all of this functionality is part of the core Altium Designer system.
+The best news of all is that all of this functionality is part of the core Altium system.

-Altium Designer is an advanced PCB design software system that has been created to make our lives as a PCB designer easier and more productive.
-If you are tired of dealing with software that requires you to jump through a lot of unnecessary hoops in order to reuse design circuitry, take a look at what Altium Designer has to offer.
+Altium is an advanced PCB design software system that has been created to make our lives as a PCB easier and more productive.
+If you are tired of dealing with software that requires you to jump through a lot of unnecessary hoops in order to reuse design circuitry, take a look at what Altium has to offer.

 Would you like to find out more about how Altium can help you to design a DFM compliant PCB?
 Talk to an expert at Altium.